 1955, Martha Jackson Gallery, New York, NY

-Her gaze is severe, not dissimilar to Willem’s glare when he spends hours analyzing my lines, only vaguely aware of the ice melting in his glass of Scotch.
+Her gaze is severe, not dissimilar to Willem’s when he stands before me analyzing my lines, only vaguely aware of the ice melting in his glass of Scotch.
 She would look so much happier if she let her hair down.
 But I suppose the perm gives her a certain uptown respectability, a power of conformity that helps put food in Willem’s cupboard.
 Despite her bonds to polite society, no one fawns over me like Martha.
 Her eroticism is driven as much by her intellectualism as by her sexual desires.
 In me, her shackles drop to the floor.
 In me, “each stroke [is] a decision…answered by a new question.”
 How I admire her faithlessness, particularly when Willem goes to refill his drink and she hurriedly strips down before me, offering her swelling conceit.
 She shares this Sapphic custom with Elaine.
 Talent is where they diverge, and money.
 A gallery run by Elaine would never save a dime.
 Martha knows how to paint; she just has nothing particularly interesting to say.

 The first time Martha noticed me was at the studio on West 22nd.
 Elaine and Willem were half-cocked and I was leaning against the wall with my sisters.
 At first, she was appalled by what she saw in us Women: grotesque depravity, overt misogyny, the semiotics of primitive thought.
 Martha was horrified that Elaine was proud of her husband’s work; she couldn’t see beyond the ancient hate––man’s original sin.
 The privilege of her youth denied her the capacity to understand that Willem and Elaine “stripped their work of all life except their own internal meanderings because they existed in a world destroyed by war, dehumanized by the death camps, and denied a future by the atomic bomb.”
 She would only come to grasp this through her exposure to Grace Hartigan and Mary Gabriel.